microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Assessment as well as 3D imaging of the tumor vasculature is always a challenging task, in almost every tumor model [@doi:10.1007/978-1-4939-3999-2_2].
 A bone metastatic disease model is even more challenging for 3D microvascular imaging, due to the intraosseous location of tumor lesions.
 Since the changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is crucial.
-The desire to also simultaneously assess existing bone defects makes a decalcification procedure, as suggested above, extremely disadvantageous.
+The desire to simultaneously assess existing bone defects makes the suggested decalcification procedure highly unfavorable.
 To verify the suitability of our microangioCT approach for this kind of experimental imaging we used the following murine tumor model.

 ### Murine bone metastatic disease model

 In the bone metastatic disease model, 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6 weeks old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
 The X-ray (25 kV, 6 sec) assessment (Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
-Animal experiments were approved by the local ethical committee of the Canton of Bern, Switzerland (permit number BE 55/16) and carried out in accordance with Swiss Guidelines for the Care and Use of Laboratory Animals.
+The local ethical committee of the Canton of Bern, Switzerland approved the animal experiments under the permit number BE 55/16.
+All experiments were conducted in compliance with the Swiss Guidelines for the Care and Use of Laboratory Animals.
 Prior to terminal anesthesia and perfusion with µAngiofil, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
 The harvested and fixated murine hind limb was then scanned using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3).
 The obtained dataset was reconstructed using NRecon Software v.1.7.4.2 (microCT Bruker, Kontich, Belgium) and visualized using CTvox Software v.3.3.1 (microCT Bruker, Kontich, Belgium).